 10 – Stay for the Nighttime Entertainment

 Animal Kingdom comes to life at night, so stick around!
-While they don’t offer fireworks because of the animals, you can still see an excellent nighttime spectacular called Rivers of Light: We Are One.
-This is a laser and water projection show with floating pieces and beautiful music.
-After this, the Tree of Life Awakenings is a good stop as the Tree of Life dances with an impressive projection display.
+Look for the Tree of Life Awakenings.
+You’ll see the Tree of Life dances with an impressive projection display.
 On your way out, be sure to drop by Pandora – World of Avatar to see how it transforms into a bioluminescent land once the sun goes down.
 Truly a remarkable park at night!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.